 Review unit provided by Focal for evaluation

 Focal have come out swinging at the start of 2021 with a brand new closed-back headphone at $990 that's meant to replace the now discontinued Elegia.
-Named the Celestee, Focal have taken naming inspiration from the celestial night sky, with a dark navy blue aesthetic and rose gold trim to match.
+Named the Focal Celestee, they have taken naming inspiration from the celestial night sky, with a dark navy blue aesthetic and rose gold trim to match.

-The Celestee also comes on the heels of their other recent closed-back release near the end of 2020, the $1290 Radiance.
+The Celestee also comes on the heels of their other recent closed-back release near the end of 2020, the $1290 Focal Radiance.
 The Radiance was a collaboration between Focal and Bently, and many have been wondering whether the Celestee is just the Radiance without the Bently aesthetics.
 I've had the opportunity to evaluate this headphone for the past two weeks, and I can confidently say that this is not just the same headphone without the Bently logo, even though there are some similarities.